How to Run Windows 7 on NVMe SSD Drive in a Virtual Machine

 Step 24

-When the new simple volume wizard opens, click Next in the window telling you that simple volumes can only be created on a single disk.
+When the New Simple Volume Wizard opens, you will see a window where you should note that simple volumes can only be created on a single disk.

 New Simple Volume Wizard